 The youth are an important resource whose capacities need to be tapped for development.
-At the moment, programmes are in place to provide the youth with formal education and vocational training for skill development aimed at attaining gair.ful employment in the formal and informal sectors.
-In addition, the youth are being prepared for responsible adulthood through guidance and counselling and family life education interventions.
+At the moment, programmes are in place to provide the youth with formal education and vocational training for skill development aimed at attaining gainful employment in the formal and informal sectors.
+In addition, the youth are being prepared for responsible adulthood through guidance and counselling.
 The problems facing the youth are many and complex and include: teenage pregnancies; abortions; drug abuse; and, sexually transmitted diseases including HIV/AIDS.